vibbits/gentle-hands-on-python/kickoff-notes.md

 to learn, not copy and paste answers from an LLM without learning anything.
 When you feel the urge to ask an LLM we encourage you to take a break, do something else, and come back to the problem later when you're feeling refreshed.
 This feeling of not quite "getting" the problem, the feeling of discomfort means you're about to learn something.
 Please don't sabotage yourself.

+## Closing thoughts

+The most important thing we want you to know is that there's no shame in asking for help.
+Use the resources (us) that you suddenly find available to you.

 ## FAQ: